 Kitsap County Community Resource Guide

 The Kitsap County Community Resource Guide lists the essential services for people with developmental disabilities in Kitsap County.
-It includes information ranging from Advocacy to Volunteering as well as an acronym listing and glossary.
+It includes information ranging from Advocacy to Supports as well as an acronym listing and glossary.

 Informing Families